Skip to content

 drop: ["ALL"]

-Option 2 — drop all and add specific ones back with an exemption:
+Option 2 — drop all and add NET_BIND_SERVICE back (the only allowed add-back):

 You rarely need to set these yourself — Kupe applies sensible defaults for any container that omits them.
-If you’re hitting this error anyway, you probably set one field (e.g. requests.cpu) but not another — fill in the missing pair:
+If you’re hitting this error anyway, fill in the missing request field:

 containers: